Vacation Clothing Buying Guide

 by Stephanie Petersen

 Packing for a trip doesn't need to be stressful.
-When you plan your clothing ahead of time, you can pack without worrying.
-To make sure you have the best clothes, shoes, and accessories for your trip, use this vacation clothing buying guide.
+When you plan your clothes ahead of time, you can pack without worrying.
+To make sure you have the best clothing, shoes, and accessories for your trip, use this vacation clothing buying guide.
 Over-packers take note: Packing smart is just as much about what you don't bring as what you do.